• Skip to primary navigation

 The tale of blintz and crepe is captivating.

-It highlights the varied culinary culture of different regions.
+It shows the varied culinary culture of different regions.

 Blintzes, or blini in Russian, have been savored for centuries across Eastern Europe and Russia.